irmen/cx16assem/README.md

 File-based 65c02 assembler for Commander-X16 (Work in progress)

-Requires recent prog8 compiler to build from source.

 Software License: MIT open source. (see file LICENSE)

+⚠️ **patched Kernal rom required**: This program requires [ZeroByte's patched Kernal](https://www.commanderx16.com/forum/index.php?/topic/2064-r39-patched-kernal-to-fix-load-into-hiram-functionality)
+LOAD routine to deal with the HIMEM banks correctly!
+Using the default unpatched V39 kernal Rom *will* crash the commander X16, and *can corrupt* your sd-card image! ⚠️

+You'll need a recent prog8 compiler to build the assembler from source.

+Also, due to remaining kernal / emulator bugs, *the file loading mechanism only works on an attached sdcard image in the emulator*.
+Host mounted filesystem doesn't work.

 ## Compiling the assembler